JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 To build the docs site we used <a href="https://gridsome.org/starters/jamdocs/" class="article-link">JamDocs</a> a <a href="https://gridsome.org/" class="article-link">Gridsome</a> theme.
 We had to adapt the theme so as to make it meet our own specific needs, this involved overhauling the styles and changing the functionality of some of the features in the theme.

-With regards to the doc development process: we decided that the first stage in doc development would be to discuss the content for the section we were working on that particular week during our weekly sync meeting, then next I would create draft content in a Google Doc during the course of the week.
+With regards to the doc development process: Its important to mention that the GSOD spans for 13 weeks and in the <a href="https://docs.google.com/document/d/1XmIsMTLstbhRRSaNFP538YOXJiS0G5QrN6EzuqJfRy4/edit" class="article-link">proposal</a> each week's expected deliverables are outlined.
+So to develop the docs for each week we would start off with a team meeting to discuss the content for the section we were working on that particular week, then next I would create draft content in a Google Doc during the course of the week.
 My mentors would then review the draft and suggest changes asynchronously, then I would then implement feedback gathered.
 Once the draft content was approved I then would migrate it to the docs site.

 The mentors were readily available to answer questions on various communication channels and promptly gave me the assistance I required.